Category:

 What is Harvey AI?

-Harvey AI is a newer addition to the growing lineup of legal AI tools, built to help law firms and legal teams handle demanding tasks like legal research, legal document review, and contract analysis.
+Harvey AI is a newer addition to the growing lineup of legal AI tools.
+It helps law firms and legal teams tackle the time-consuming work of manual case-law research, line-by-line contract reviews, and sifting through lengthy legal documents.

 Harvey AI